edne/i3-workspace-handler/README.md

 # i3 Workspace Handler

-Create i3 workspaces on the fly and switch (or move things) calling them by name.
+Create i3 workspaces on the fly and call them by name.

 ![dmenu screenshot](https://i.imgur.com/kiVHu64.png)

-Pressing `Mod+Space` (on my setup I press in sequence left and right thumbs) a dmenu with the list of current workspaces appears, allowing to choose one.
+Pressing `Mod+Space` (on my setup I press in sequence left and right thumbs) a dmenu with the workspaces list appears, allowing to choose one.

 Typing a non existing name a new one will be created.

-With `Mod+Shift+Space` (left thunb, left pinkie, right thumb) you can move the selected container.
+With `Mod+Shift+Space` (left thumb, left pinkie, right thumb) you can move the selected container.